sofakid/Skoarcery/examples.md

 # choards

-Choards don't work yet, this is the intention:
+Choards need work, but this is the intention:

     A Am A#m Asus2 Adim etc..

-But we can use lists of noats:
+Or use lists of noats:

     <_a,c,e> )  <_a,c#,e> )